networq/website/first-graph.md

 ![Old Skool YAML](/images/FG_old-schoolYAML.PNG)

+<! -- is this the same as $ - or is ~ doing something different here? --->

 The ~ is shortcode to apply the document name.
 Therefore, in full, the `networq:organization:organization: ~` becomes `networq:organization:organization:old-skool`